DHTMLX/gantt-docs/data/desktop/styling_guide.md

 Read the related section of the desktop/colouring_tasks.md#specifyingstyleinthepropertiesofataskobject article to get the details.

-###Setting the background color and text color of task bars via the lightbox
+###Styling task bars via the lightbox

-You can define a set of predefined colors and specify them as options in the lightbox configuration.
+You can define a set of predefined colors and specify them as options in the lightbox configuration to set the text or background color of a task:

 ~~~js
 var colors = [